coolnether123/shelteredmodmanager/readme.md

 # Sheltered ModManager
-Welcome to the repository of the Sheltered ModManager!
+This project aims to enable modding-support for the game [Sheltered](https://store.steampowered.com/app/356040/Sheltered/) by Team17\

-This project currently is in an early phase of development so there are bugs, expect crashes and npes.
+The project acts as in drop-in application to a regular installation of Sheltered - no files are touched during the whole lifecycle of the application.

-The ModManager consists of three modules (Doorstop, ModAPI and ManagerGUI) which will be described below.
+This project consists of the following modules which are described in the following paragraphs.

 ## Architecture
 **Doorstop**\